alejandromf-bde/roc-dqwg-ni-matcher/Readme.md

 # GLEIF vs National entity identifier matcher

-This software is a work that is included within the GLEIF data quality control initiative, carried out by the ROC (https://www.leiroc.org/).
-It performs data quality comparisons between a Golden Copy data subset and a National entity dataset.
+This software is a work developed by Banco de España within the Data Quality Working Group of ROC (https://www.leiroc.org/).
+It performs data quality comparisons between the Golden Copy of GLEIF data subset and National entity Identifeirs datasets, to verify the pairing of LEI with National Identifiers quality.

 The project belongs to its author (Alejandro Morales Fernández) and to Banco de España.
 You are free to distribute it under the conditions described in attached LICENSE file.
 It is written in python.
-The author is available via his email: alejandro.morales@bde.es
+The author is available via his email: alejandro.morales@bde.es.

 After version v2.0 there is no need of python to be executed, as the python software and libraries needed are embedded in the executable ni-matcher.exe.
 However, the python code is available if the user wanted to make some changes.